Radically Open Dialectal Behavioral Therapy

 • If you are interested in receiving more information or seeking any of these services for yourself or your child (14+), please reach out to our practice by completing the form accessed by the Request an Appointment button on the top right hand side of each page of our website.
 A provider from Obsidian Care Collective will respond to you and schedule a no cost phone consultation to discuss these options with you.

-If you believe RO DBT may be a good fit for a person you care about, please direct them to our Request an Appointment form on our website or share our email info@obsidiancarecollective.com or phone number (910) 317-8310‬.
+If you believe RO DBT may be a good fit for a person you care about, please direct them to submit a New Client Inquiry on our website or share our email info@obsidiancarecollective.com or phone number (910) 317-8310‬.